bscotch/stitch/docs/gms2-file-structure.md

 ## YYP <a id="yyp"></a>

 Each game project has a root `*.yyp` file that describes all of its resources and some of its high-level metadata.
-This is the entrypoint for Gamemaker projects.
+This is the entrypoint for GameMaker projects.

 The root contents of the GMS2.3 `yyp` file are these: